 Section III.
-Thunderstorms and Wind
+Thunderstorm/Windstorm

-The threat of thunderstorms and wind has been chosen by the Ware County HMPUC as the third most likely hazard to occur and cause damage in Ware County and the City of Waycross, based on past experience, the FEMA-described methodology, and other factors.
-Historic data have been examined from various sources, including the National Climatic Data Center (see Appendix F) as well as from local history and personal accounts, in order to determine frequency of events.
+The threat of Thunderstorm/Windstorm has been chosen by the Ware County HMPUC as the third most likely hazard to occur and cause damage in Ware County and the City of Waycross, based on past experience, the FEMA-described methodology, and other factors.
+Historic data have been examined from various sources, including the National Climatic Data Center (NOAA) (see Appendix F) as well as from local history and personal accounts, in order to determine frequency of events.

-In addition, hazard maps generated by The GMIS Critical Facilities Inventory for wind (see Appendix A, Section III) were examined.
-The values on the map come from the predictive model of the GEMA database.
+In addition, hazard maps generated by The Critical Facilities Inventory for wind (see Appendix A8.3) were examined.
+The values on the map come from the predictive model of the GEMA-HS database.

-Thunderstorms and wind have the potential to be destructive and may occur at any time.
-Thunderstorms may develop quickly in Ware County and the City of Waycross due to inclement weather conditions, a passing front, or hurricane/tropical storm events.
+Windstorms have the potential to be destructive and may occur at any time.
+Thunderstorms with wind may develop quickly in Ware County and the City of Waycross due to inclement weather conditions, a passing front, or hurricane/tropical storm events.
 Wind events may occur on their own, due to inclement weather, as a result of a passing front, or as part of thunderstorm or hurricane/tropical storm events.